yaklang/awesome-yak-scripts/README.md

 # Awesome Yak Scripts

-the Current Project is a collection of scripts that are used to automate tasks in the Yak Shaving project.
+the Current Project is a collection of scripts that are used to automate tasks in the Yak Project.

 # Scripts Directory